 Answer The safeguards to protect minority communities are necessary, because the majority community may culturally dominate the minority communities and the minority communities might become marginalised.

 4. Re-read the section on Minorities and Marginalisation.
 What do you understand by the term minority?

 Answer Minority is the community that is numerically small in relation to the rest of the population.
 A particular religious section, which has a low percentage in population compared to the major religious community is called a minority.

-The constitution of India provides safeguards to linguistical and religious minorities, as a part of its fundamental rights and ensures that minorities do not face any disadvantage or discrimination.
-In India; Christians, Sikhs, Muslims, etc. are included as a minority.
+The Constitution of India provides safeguards to linguistical and religious minorities, as a part of its fundamental rights and ensures that minorities do not face any disadvantage or discrimination.
+In India; Christians, Sikhs, Muslims, etc. are included in minorities.

 5. You are participating in a debate where you have to provide reasons to support the following statement: ‘Muslims are a marginalised community’.
 Using the data provided in this chapter, list two reasons that you would give.

 Answer As per the data provided in the chapter, the literacy rate of muslim population in India is only 59%, which is the lowest compared to 65% among Hindus, 70% among Sikhs, 73% among Buddhists, 80% among Christians, and 94% among Jains.